-Open ID Connect 1.0 is most recent version of OpenID.
+Open ID Connect 1.0 is an adapted version of OpenID, combined with OAuth 2.0.

 OpenID Connect performs many of the same tasks as OpenID 2.0, but in an API-friendly way and usable by native and mobile applications.